-Hyaluronic acid plays a key role in wound healing.
+Hyaluronic acid plays a crucial role in wound healing.
 It is naturally present in the skin, but its concentrations increase when there is damage that needs repair.

 This acid helps wounds heal faster by regulating levels of inflammation and by signaling the body to build more blood vessels in the damaged area.

 It can bind up to 1000 times its weight in water.
 In other words, it works as a moisturizer and contains water molecules on the surface of the skin to keep it nice and hydrated.
-Whenever we talk about skin that is well hydrated, we are mainly referring to skin that has a high water content.
+Whenever we talk about well-hydrated skin, we are mainly referring to skin that has high water content.

 Relieves joint pain by keeping bones well lubricated